 Total amount disbursed in relation to the Amazon Fund’s support

-Regarding training and assistant of agroforestry multipliers, workshops were held to train family farmers in agroforestry systems (SAF) in two Sustainable Development Reserves (RDS), Piagaçú-Purus and Amanã, with the following purposes: (i) to encourage diversification in production; (ii) to contribute to increase agrobiodiversity and global biodiversity; (iii) to contribute alternative sources of income generation; and (iv) to afford improvement in soil management.
-Currently, SAF areas are producing a great diversity of fruit trees, which are being used for the subsistence of farming families and sales in local markets.
+Regarding training and assistant of agroforestry multipliers, workshops were held to train 60 family farmers in agroforestry systems (SAF) in two Sustainable Development Reserves (RDS), Piagaçú-Purus and Amanã, with the following purposes: (i) to encourage diversification in production; (ii) to contribute to increase agrobiodiversity and global biodiversity; (iii) to contribute alternative sources of income generation; and (iv) to afford improvement in soil management.

-Seven workshops to train voluntary environmental agents (AAV) have already been held, attended by 266 people.
-As part of a continuing training strategy to strengthen this group, 22 other training sessions have already been held on various topics.
-To monitor the activities of AVVs, 19 trips were made to the reserves.
+Eight workshops for training volunteer environmental agents (AAVs) were held, attended by 298 people.
+Of these, 209 are active and make use of the knowledge acquired.
+As part of a strategy of continuous training to strengthen this group, 22 other training sessions were held on different topics.
+To monitor the activities of the AVVs, 21 trips were made to the reserves.

 In this area we offer some PDF files with the main publications generated by the project.
 Click the filename to start the download.